 Availability of PaperStone Counters – Ready to Buy?

 Want to feel the warm, smooth texture for yourself?
-Single color samples are available in our showroom and online.
+Single color samples are available in our Seattle showroom.
+If you live in Washington state, please call us for fast, free shipping on samples at 888-447-9877.
+Or, click here to locate a supplier in your area.

 At Greenhome Solutions, we typically stock PaperStone sheets in SLATE (black) due to its popularity as a color and its lower price-point.
 The Slate product appeals to customers that are attracted to slate and soapstone countertops, but not the maintenance that comes with them.